beetapp/beeteos-js/examples/README.md

 `node .\bitshares\signedMessage.js`

 Signs then immediately verifies the message, prompts the user 3 times.

 Prompts user to relink with stored identity.

-## Transfer blockchain assets

-`node .\bitshares\transfer.js`

-Transfer bitshares to another account, edit the script prior to running.

-Prompts user to relink with stored identity.

-## Vote for a vote object on the Bitshares blockchain

-`node .\bitshares\vote.js`

-Vote for a single Bitshares vote id.

-Prompts user to relink with stored identity.